Written by Ben Chuang

 Tweed is a type of fabric that is woven from woolen yarns, known for its distinctive texture and appearance.
 It is typically characterized by its rough, durable, and slightly coarse texture, often featuring a combination of different-colored yarns to create a mottled or speckled effect.

 Over the years, tweed has also made its way into the fashion world and is not limited to outdoor wear.
-It is often used to create stylish, vintage-inspired clothing items and accessories, appealing to those who appreciate its classic, timeless aesthetic.
+Like denim, it is often used to create stylish, vintage-inspired clothing items and accessories, appealing to those who appreciate its classic, timeless aesthetic.

 Variations of Tweed Fabric